Friendship-paradox paradox: Do most people's friends really have more friends than they do?

 \section{Empirical Examples: Karate Club and American Football Networks}

-To illustrate the four measures discussed in this paper, consider two simple (and perhaps overused, but not in this context) empirical data: Zachary's karate club (ZKC) network~\cite{Zachary1977} and the National Collegiate Athletic Association Division~I American football (AFB) network compiled and published in Refs.~\cite{GirvanNewman2002,football_data}.
+To illustrate the four measures discussed in this paper, consider two simple (and perhaps overused, but not in this context) empirical data: the ZKC network~\cite{Zachary1977} and the AFB network compiled and published in Refs.~\cite{GirvanNewman2002,football_data}.
 For each network, the two classical FP quantities $\langle k_{\mathrm{friend}} \rangle_{\mathrm{n}}$ and $\langle k_{nn} \rangle_{\mathrm{n}}$ are computed, along with the two median-based fractions, $\phi_{\mathrm{global}}$ and $\phi_{\mathrm{local}}$, defined earlier in Eqs.~\eqref{eq:phi_global} and \eqref{eq:phi_local}.
 Table~\ref{tab:empirical_results} summarizes the numerical values of the four quantities for all three networks.